Your complete guide to gas and electricity in Ireland

 Here’s the range of plans you may come across:

-• Variable rate tariffs: All energy plans are currently variable, meaning when prices rise, your bill will too, but it will drop when rates fall.
+- Variable rate tariffs: This type of rate fluctuates in line with the market.
+When prices rise, your bill will too, but it will drop when rates fall.

 Are smart meters worth it?